aporeto-inc/gaia/doc/documentation.md

 ##### `POST /export`

-Exports all policies and related object of a namespace.
+Exports all policies and related objects of a namespace.

 Parameters: